Naushad-dev/DoIT/README.md

 # React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+DoIT is a to-do app that is built with a useReducer hook.
+Basically, it is a mini project which demonstrates the use of the useReducer hook in React with some CSS which allows one to drag and drop the different tasks, This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: